A Matrix Model with BMS$_3$ Constraints: From infinite dimensional algebras to matrix models

-In \cite{Marshakov:1991gc}, a systematic approach was developed to construct solutions of Virasoro and W-constraints \cite{Mironov:1990im,ambjorn1990multiloop}, using the methods of conformal field theory.
-The approach can be generalised to other set of constraints, provided, there exists a free field realisation of the algebra satisfied by the corresponding differential operators.\\ The idea is to identify the operators, $L_n$ with the modes of stress tensor, $T_n$ of a conformal field theory.
+are called the \emph{Virasoro constraints}.
+The matrix model partition function is given as a solution of these infinite set of constraint equations.\\ A formulation of the matrix model partition function as a solution to Virasoro constraints points to a connection between Hermitian one matrix model and 2d CFT \cite{Kostov:1999xi}.
+In \cite{Marshakov:1991gc}, a systematic approach was developed to construct solutions of such constraints \cite{Mironov:1990im,ambjorn1990multiloop}, using the methods of conformal field theory.\\ The idea is to identify the operators, $L_n$ with the modes of stress tensor, $T_n$ of a conformal field theory.
 The solution to differential constraints is then obtained as a correlator in the CFT, and the annihilation of that correlator by $L_n$ is translated to the annihilation of vacuum state by $T_n$.
 Thus, finding an integral expression of the partition function essentially involves two main steps: \begin{itemize} \item [(i)] Finding a $t$-dependent ``Hamiltonian" operator that relates $L_n$ with the modes of stress tensor of a CFT.
 The identification is expressed through

 where $\langle N| $ is a charged vacuum state of the theory.

 \item [(ii)] Finding states $|G\rangle $ in the CFT, which are annihilated by $T_n$, $n\geq -1$,

 \end{itemize} Once we find $H(t)$ and $|G\rangle $, the solution is given by